Magical Beginnings of a Boston Magician Part 4

 Boston Magician

 One More Thing…I forgot to mention that Both Hank Lee’s Magic Factory and Diamonds Magic are now closed.
-Alas, no brick and mortar shops in the immediate Boston area.
-There is a shop in Ludlow, I haven’t visited because of the distance, but here’s a link.
-RP Magic Shop
+Alas, there are no brick-and-mortar shops in the immediate Boston area.
+However, there is a shop in Ludlow that I haven’t visited because of the distance.
+Nevertheless, here’s a link to RP Magic Shop.